 [Also Read: 11 Months Old Baby Milestones]

 Solids will become more important in your baby’s diet, but she will continue to breastfeed according to her needs.
 This is called baby-led breastfeeding.
 If you plan to breastfeed even in the second year, you don’t have to change your baby’s feeding pattern.
 During the first year, breast milk is the main source of nutrition for your baby, but as she starts transitioning to eat solid food, breast milk becomes more about comfort for her.
-Breastfeeding will continue to benefit your baby as a source of food, hydration, comfort, and immune support.
-The latter is especially important to fight off infections as your baby grows into a toddler, exposed as she will become in a wider environment.
-Breastfed babies and toddlers are at less risk of getting sick for this reason.
-They also get a huge part of their daily nutritional requirements from breast milk.
+Breastfeeding will continue to benefit your baby as a source of food, hydration, comfort and immune support.
+The latter is especially important to fight off infections as your baby grows into a toddler.
+Breastfed babies and toddlers are at less risk of getting sick due to the nutrients in breast milk.
 So if you and your 47-week-old baby are in no hurry to stop breastfeeding, you can continue for as long as you wish.

 [Also Read: 11 Months Old Baby Food Ideas]

 Finally, at this stage, you can expect less sleep disturbance in your baby and the start of a more predictable sleeping pattern.
+The baby will start sleeping during night more than daytime.
 It won’t happen fast; your baby’s sleeping pattern is bound to change at first.
 But she will drop off to sleep more easily and sleep longer before waking up again.
 You can adjust your day accordingly to match your baby’s new sleeping pattern.
 If your baby is still starting to learn how to walk, you might see the sleep disturbance continuing for a bit.
-This is because when your baby starts to crawl, for one month before and three months after, you will see disruption in her sleep.
-When she starts to walk, the demands will be greater on her system, and she might be up more at night.
-In that case, you need patience till she grows out of that stage and returns to a period of more peaceful sleep.
+As she starts to walk, the body demands for nutrition will be greater, and she might suffer from low haemoglobin levels, causing muscle fatigue and soreness more at night after an active day.
+In that case, massage the baby’s hands and legs and start an iron supplement after consulting your doctor to improve haemoglobin levels.